Frédéric Bastiat: The Law (1850)

 I do not dispute their right to invent social combinations, to advertise them, to advocate them, and to try them upon themselves, at their own expense and risk.
 But I do dispute their right to impose these plans upon us by law – by force – and to compel us to pay for them with our taxes.

-Bastiat posits that the law becomes perverted when it punishes one's right to self-defense (of his life, liberty and property) in favor of another's right to legalized plunder which he defines as "if the law takes from some persons what belongs to them and gives it to other persons to whom it does not belong.
+Bastiat posits that the law becomes perverted when it punishes one's right to self-defense (of his life, liberty, and property) in favor of another's right to legalized plunder, which he defines as "if the law takes from some persons what belongs to them and gives it to other persons to whom it does not belong.
 See if the law benefits one citizen at the expense of another by doing what the citizen himself cannot do without committing a crime" in which he includes the tax support of "protective tariffs, subsidies, guaranteed profits, guaranteed jobs, relief and welfare schemes, public education, progressive taxation, free credit, and public works".
 According to Bastiat, legal plunder can be committed in "an infinite number of ways.
 Thus, we have an infinite number of plans for organizing it: tariffs, protection, benefits, subsidies, encouragements, progressive taxation, public schools, guaranteed jobs, guaranteed profits, minimum wages, a right to relief, a right to the tools of labor, free credit, and so on, and so on.
 All these plans as a whole — with their common aim of legal plunder — constitute socialism".
 Bastiat also made the following humorous point: "If the natural tendencies of mankind are so bad that it is not safe to permit people to be free, how is it that the tendencies of these organizers are always good?
 Do not the legislators and their appointed agents also belong to the human race?
 Or do they believe that they themselves are made of a finer clay than the rest of mankind?"

-"What is Seen and What is Not Seen"
+"What is Seen and What is not Seen"

 In his 1850 essay "Ce qu'on voit et ce qu'on ne voit pas" ("What is seen and what is not seen"), Bastiat introduced through the parable of the broken window the concept of opportunity cost in all but name.
-This term was not coined until over sixty years after his death by Friedrich von Wieser in 1914.
+This term was not coined until over 60 years after his death by Friedrich von Wieser in 1914.

 Debate with Pierre-Joseph Proudhon

-Bastiat also famously engaged in a debate between 1849 and 1850 with Pierre-Joseph Proudhon about the legitimacy of interest.
+Bastiat famously engaged in a debate between 1849 and 1850 with Pierre-Joseph Proudhon about the legitimacy of interest.
 As Robert Leroux argued, Bastiat had the conviction that Proudhon's anti-interest doctrine "was the complete antithesis of any serious approach".
 Proudhon famously lost his temper and resorted to personal attacks: "Your intelligence is asleep, or rather it has never been awake.
 You are a man for whom logic does not exist.
 You do not hear anything, you do not understand anything.
 You are without philosophy, without science, without humanity.
-Your ability to reason, like your ability to pay attention and make comparisons is zero.
+Your ability to reason, like your ability to pay attention and make comparisons, is zero.
 Scientifically, Mr. Bastiat, you are a dead man."